esnue/ThesisAllocationSystem/README.md

 # Thesis Allocation System for the Hertie School

 This project's goal is to facilitate easier matching of thesis supervisors with students based on their thesis proposals.
-The multi-label text classification model is based on pre-trained DistilBERT pretrained and Huggingface Transformers.
+The multi-label text classification model is based on pre-trained DistilBERT from Huggingface Transformers.

 # Navigation